blahosyl/task-manager-api/README.md

 <small><i><a href='http://github.com/3kh0/readme-toc/'>Table of contents generated with readme-toc</a></i></small>

+## Data structure

-## Database
+### Database

-[Neon](https://neon.tech/), a serverless Postgres database was used for Production, while the built-in dababase for used for API development & testing.
+[Neon](https://neon.tech/), a serverless Postgres database was used for Production, while the built-in [SQLite](https://www.sqlite.org/index.html) dababase for used for API development & testing.

 ### Data models